The concept of "experience", in the Role-Playing Game

 Oh, and if you're looking for the game called Level Up!

 . and if you are looking for the show called Level Up is over here

 open/close all folders

-- Iji has levels for your Nanofield, but all a level does is allow you to get a 1 point increase to 1 stat.
-Interestingly, this isn't automatic - you have to find a special station to spend your available point on one of the 7 stats.
+- Iji has levels for your Nanofield, but all a level does is allow you to get a 1-point increase to one stat.
+Interestingly, this isn't automatic - you have to find a special station to spend your available point on one of the seven stats.
 You can also get extra points by picking up special powerups.

 - Played for laughs in X-Men Origins: Wolverine, where levelling up would make Logan glow brightly and let out a primal roar.